umeshramya/user-groups-roles/README.md

 To get all privileges with value for a role use getRolePrivileges.
 This method accepts one argument i.e role.
 This method first gets set privileges for a role and further add up all privileges next in same array.
 So developer has to accept first come first privilege for the role.

+## get value for given privilege and role for route
+role is role, url is route , method is GET, POST, PUT and DELETE getRoleRoutePrivilegeValue = (role, url, method)

+## get value for privilge and role inside bussiness logic
+getRolePrivilegeValue = (role, curprivilege)

 ```